seertaak/solactivecodechallenge/README.md

 ### Assumptions

+- I assume that the correct behaviour when dealing with a burst of messages too large to cope with in a timely fashion *is to simply drop the messages*.
+This is obviously extreme but in my experience it's better to design the system this way: it's not hard to set the size of the underlying ring buffer which handles this to be several multiples of the worst expected load.
+- Because some the calculations require significant space
 - I process out-of-order messages, because this is how I read the spec initially.
 However, I don't think this is the best approach, as I expressed in a WhatsApp message to Toralf
 Niehbuhr: